Saint-Jean-de-Monts – Côte de Lumière

 Most seafront buildings are contemporary, however, you’ll still find, here and there, an original Art Deco facade.

 A network of canals, wet meadows and polders crisscross this 45 000-hectare area.

-Until the Middle Ages, the ocean covered the region as far as Machecoul and Challans, which are today located about 20km from the coast.
+Until the Middle Ages, the ocean covered the region as far as Machecoul and Challans, two towns which are today located about 20km inland.